What Does it Take to Be a Vehicle and Equipment Cleaner?

 The states with the most job growth for Vehicle & Equipment Cleaner are Utah, Georgia, and Idaho.
 Watch out if you plan on working in District of Columbia, Maine, or Wisconsin.
 These states have the worst job growth for this type of profession.

 How Much Does a Vehicle & Equipment Cleaner Make?

 The average yearly salary of a Vehicle & Equipment Cleaner ranges between $18,630 and $38,280.

 Vehicle and Equipment Cleaners who work in District of Columbia, Washington, or Vermont, make the highest salaries.

 Below is a list of the median annual salaries for Vehicle and Equipment Cleaners in different U.S. states.

 Tools & Technologies Used by Vehicle and Equipment Cleaners

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Vehicle and Equipment Cleaners:

 - Inventory tracking software

-How to Become a Vehicle & Equipment Cleaner
+How do I Become a Vehicle & Equipment Cleaner?

 Where Vehicle and Equipment Cleaners Are Employed